 Carbon Monoxide short-term trends

 In 2000, Arizona requested the EPA reclassify the Tucson region in attainment with the national health-based standard for carbon monoxide and, in the same year, the EPA approved a maintenance plan to ensure ongoing compliance.
-The CO Maintenance Plan was recently updated and approved by the EPA in 2009, with an effective date of January 2010.
+The CO Maintenance Plan was updated and approved by the EPA in 2009, with an effective date of January 2010.

 Carbon Monoxide long-term trends